THYROID Panel (TSH + Free T3 + Free T4)

 Dietary supplements containing biotin may interfere in assays and may skew results to be either falsely high or falsely low.
 For patients receiving the recommended daily doses of biotin, draw samples at least 8 hours following the last biotin supplementation.
 For patients on mega-doses of biotin supplements, draw samples at least 72 hours following the last biotin supplementation.

 Being a part of the endocrine system, the thyroid gland is an organ similar in terms of shape to a butterfly, at the base of your neck.
-Usually, its length lies between 2-5 inches while its weight does not exceed 30 grams for an adult.
+Usually, its length lies between 2 and 5 inches, while its weight does not exceed 30 grams for an adult.
+It is critical to ensure that sensitive information regarding thyroid health is shared only with qualified professionals.

 The thyroid is often overlooked when considering your health, but luckily, the thyroid test cost is smaller and smaller every year.
 The thyroid influences the way every cell, tissue, muscle, or bone interacts and controls the way our metabolism can transform nutritious substances into energy.

-The thyroid issues are determined by different disorders in the hormone-producing process.
-Doctors are recommending a blood test once a year to check your health properly as any neglected disorder can cause severe health issues.
+Thyroid cancer and Hashimoto’s disease are just two examples of the disorders in the hormone-producing process that cause thyroid problems, indicating the presence of an autoimmune disorder.
+Healthcare providers recommend a blood test once a year to check your health properly, as any neglected disorder like Hashimoto’s disease can cause severe health issues.

 Why Thyroid is So Important?

-The thyroid gland is one of the most important parts of your body; it releases hormones that are responsible for protein production and control of metabolism.
-It regulates vital body functions such as breathing, body weight, body temperature, levels of cholesterol, heart rate, menstrual cycles for women, digestion, growth, brain, and bones.
+The thyroid gland is one of the most important parts of your body located in the front of your neck; it releases hormones that are responsible for protein production and control of metabolism.
+It regulates vital body functions such as breathing, body weight, body temperature, levels of cholesterol, heart rate, menstrual cycles for women, digestion, growth, the brain, and the body’s most important functions like bones.

 The thyroid gland releases two hormones: T3 (Triiodothyronine) and T4 (Thyroxine).
-These are produced using iodine found in foods: sea salt, seafood, bread, milk, etc. T3 and T4 are regulating heart rates, helping the digestive system to process food at a higher rate.
+These are produced using iodine found in foods: sea salt, seafood, bread, milk, etc. A radioactive iodine uptake test, also known as a thyroid uptake test or thyroid scan, can help determine how effectively the thyroid uses iodine.
+T3 and T4 are regulating heart rates, helping the digestive system to process food at a higher rate.

 Types of Thyroid Tests

-There are several thyroid tests used to discover hormonal imbalances.
-You can go for individual tests or more complex test panels.
+A healthcare professional can identify hormonal imbalances by using a variety of thyroid function tests.
+You can go for individual tests or more complex test panels that use a blood sample.
 Let’s take a closer look at a few of them.
-Remember that the thyroid test cost is getting lower, so now it’s the right time to test your thyroid.
+Remember that the thyroid test cost is getting lower, so now is the right time to test your thyroid.

 The Comprehensive Thyroid Panel